Pressure Sores in Elderly Patients – Understanding the Issue

 Pressure Sores in Elderly Patients

 Pressure sores, or bedsores, occur when immobile patients spend long stretches in bed and are unable to relieve the pressure on parts of their body that make contact with the bed.
 It happens most often in areas where the skin is close to the bone.
+If someone you love resides in a nursing home or has an in-home caregiver, be on the lookout for one sure sign that they are not receiving the care they deserve.

 Where to Look for Pressure Sores